MoathShraim/Nodejs-rest-api-project-structure-Express/README.md

 # Node.js, Express and MongoDB Project Structure
-This is a basic project to help you to start building your own API using Express framework and MongoDB.
-This project structure based on MVC Architecture.
+This is a basic project to help you to start building your own API using Express framework and MongoDB with a good structure practices based on MVC Architecture.

 # Features
 - Fundamental of Express: routing, middleware, sending response and more